rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### Grid lines

-Editions before K/3,000/11/88 used dark red for the main grid lines.
+Versions before K/3,000/11/88 used dark red for the main grid lines.
 After that all the grid lines are black, and extend to the bottom of the Totals section.

 <table border="0">
 <tr><td>